-Clement Valla is a Brooklyn-based artist whose work focuses on computer-based picture-producing apparatuses, and how they transform representation and ways of seeing.
+Clement Valla is a New York based artist whose work focuses on contemporary picture-producing apparatuses, and how they transform representation and ways of seeing.
 This focus stems from the realization that more images are being produced and parsed by computers today than are being made and seen by humans.
 His work includes photography, sculpture, and software.
 He has had recent solo exhibitions at XPO Gallery in Paris and Transfer Gallery in Brooklyn.
 His work was included in the “Paddles On!” auction at Phillips, organized by Lindsay Howard.
 His work has also been exhibited at The Indianapolis Museum of Art, Indianapolis; Museum of the Moving Image, New York; Thommassen Galleri, Gothenburg; Bitforms Gallery, New York; Mulherin + Pollard Projects, New York; DAAP Galleries, University of Cincinnati; 319 Scholes, New York; and the Villa Terrace Decorative Arts Museum, Milwaukee.

 His work has been cited in The Guardian, Wall Street Journal, TIME Magazine, El Pais, Huffington Post, Rhizome, Domus, Wired, The Brooklyn Rail, Liberation, and on BBC television.
 Valla received a BA in Architecture from Columbia University and an MFA from the Rhode Island School of Design in Digital+Media.
 He is currently an assistant professor at RISD.